 This cobbler tastes great eaten just after being baked, but is also wonderful a day after sitting in the fridge.
 It can easily be made ahead of time, stored in the fridge and served the next day.

-The fridge is the best place to keep this blueberry cobbler.
+You need to store this vegan blueberry cobbler in the fridge.
 Either cover the baking dish with bees wax wrap or saran wrap, or place the cobbler in a sealed, air-tight container.
 It's best eaten within 3-4 days.

 This easy paleo blueberry cobbler recipe is made with fresh blueberries and topped with sweet tigernut flour biscuits.
 Paleo, Vegan and nut free!